Tructivity/Tructivity-Blog/articles/how-to-use-tructivity/index.md

 The Settings page is where you tailor Tructivity to exactly how you study.

 **Page Settings:** any page you don't use can be hidden.
 If your institution doesn't track absences formally, hide the Absences page.
-If you're using Tructivity primarily as a task manager outside of the school year, hide the academic pages entirely and it becomes a clean, personal productivity app.
 Nothing is deleted — hidden pages can always be restored.
-This is also where you control which days appear in the Timetable and Schedule views.

 **Security:** you can lock Tructivity with a PIN or biometric authentication (fingerprint).
 Useful if your device is shared or if you simply want an extra layer of privacy on your academic and personal data.